-- 1. Ritchie: Operating systems (BPB) - 2.
-A.S.
+- Ritchie: Operating systems (BPB) A.S.
 Godbole: Operating Systems (McGraw Hill). - 3.
 Madrlck & Donovan: Operating Systems.
 (McGraw Hill).

-MBA (FULL TIME) IIIRD SEMESTER ENTREPRENEURSHIP MANAGEMENT GROUP)
+MBA (FULL TIME) IIIRD SEMESTER

+ENTREPRENEURSHIP MANAGEMENT GROUP)

-317 NEW ENTERPRISE MANAGEMENT COURSE OBJECTIVE: The Object tive of this course is to expose the students to the managerial aspects of new enterprise a and to help them to understand the working of these enterprises and to measure and evaluat and evaluate their performance and efficiency.
+317 NEW ENTERPRISE MANAGEMENT COURSE COURSE OBJECTIVE: The Objective of this course is to expose the students to the managerial aspects of new and to help them to understand the working of these enterprises and to measure te their performance and efficiency.
 UNIT-1 Entrepreneurship Roles and Problems: Entrepreneurship and its role in economic development.
 Problems of industrialization in underdeveloped countries with special reference to India.
 Industrial policy.
 UNIT-2 Regulation and control of Industries in India: Mechanics of setting of new enterprises-size and location, optimum units-its meaning and determinants; size to industrial units of India.
 UNIT-3 Theory of Industrial Location, Industrial Activity in India: Theory of industrial location factors determining the industrial location.
 Regional distribution of industrial activity in India; recent trends in the localization of industrial activity in India: UNIT-4 Regional planning of industrial activity in India: Feasibility studies: technical, marketing and financial; Managerial problems of new enterprises; production purchasing labor and marketing problems.
 UNIT-5 Facilities Available in India: Facilities provided by different Institutions and Agencies in India, financing facilities for new enterprises, marketing and other facilities.